Reds on the way out

 Beating the champions

 2016 – We thumped reigning champions Leicester City 4-1 at Anfield.
-Roberto Firmino and Sadio Mané scored before Jamie Vardy pulled a goal back, the third of his seven past us to date.
+Roberto Firmino and Sadio Mané scored before Jamie Vardy pulled a goal back, the third of his ten past us to date.
 Adam Lallana struck after the break with Firmino adding a fourth late on.
 The crowd of 53,075 was the largest at Anfield since May 1977 as the new, expanded Main Stand was used for the first time.

 Up against Spurs